conda-incubator/conda-press/README.md

 Press conda packages into wheels.

+The wheels created by conda-press are usable in a general Python setting, i.e. outside of a conda managed environment.

 ## Quick start

 Run the `conda press` command and point it at either an artifact